nomasystems/nhooks/README.md

     do_something_else(Term)
 end).

-%%% From now on when test_app executes the init and terminate hooks the registered tasks will be executed

 ```

+From now on when test_app executes the init and terminate hooks the registered tasks will be executed.

 ## Support